zju3dv/OnePose_Plus_Plus/README.md

     ```python
     python train_onepose_plus.py +experiment=train.yaml exp_name=onepose_plus_train
     ```
-    Note that the default config for training uses 8 GPUs with around 23GB memory for each GPU.
-You can set the GPU number or ID in `trainer.gpus` and reduce the batch size in `datamodule.batch_size` to reduce the GPU memory footprint.
+    Note that the default config for training uses 8 GPUs with around 23GB VRAM for each GPU.
+You can set the GPU number or ID in `trainer.gpus` and reduce the batch size in `datamodule.batch_size` to reduce the GPU VRAM footprint.

 All model weights will be saved under `${REPO_ROOT}/models/checkpoints/${exp_name}` and logs will be saved under `${REPO_ROOT}/logs/${exp_name}`.
 You can visualize the training process by Tensorboard: